MMCA Hyundai Motor Series 2017: IM Heung-soon

 About the Artist

 IM Heung-soon (b.
-1969, Seoul, South Korea) is a multimedia artist who has spent much of his career exploring ways in which Korea’s modern history has affected the lives of ordinary people.
-IM received the Silver Lion at the Venice Biennale in 2015 for Factory Complex, a feature-length documentary about the lives and sacrifices made by women workers who led the development of the Korean economy.
-IM believes in museums as spaces of possibility and intersection, an ideology that manifested in his MMCA Hyundai Motor Series presentation via a continual evolution of the exhibition following its opening.
+1969, Seoul, South Korea) is a multimedia artist who has spent much of his career exploring the impact of Korea’s modern history on the lives of ordinary people.
+IM received the Silver Lion at the Venice Biennale in 2015 for “Factory Complex,” a feature-length documentary about the lives and sacrifices made by women workers who were pioneers in developing Korea’s economy.
 IM’s work has been on view at the Carnegie International, Pittsburgh (2018); HKW, Berlin (2017); Centre Pompidou, Paris (2017); Taipei Biennale (2016); and MoMA PS1, New York City (2015).

 About the Program